-The matter of Paul’s death according to the third century Christian philosopher, Ammonius of Alexandria, and two other writers.
+Paul was executed in 51 AD under the rule of Nero according to the third-century Christian author, Ammonius of Alexandria, and two other writers.

 The following translation has a little crossover of John Chrysostom and some influence by the eleventh century writer, Theophylacti of Bulgaria.
 It appears from a very informal look that most of this is penned by the hand of Ammonius.

 The Venerable Bede on reconciling ancient calendars and how he thought our 2 B.C. should really be 1 A.D.

 Bede convincingly argued that our present 1 A.D. was incorrect by three years.
 He uncovers the fuzzy Church logic between 550 and 650 A.D. that made this error and subsequently has caused calendar headaches ever since.

 The Venerable Bede was an eighth century monk who made a decisive effort to collect all the calendar systems he knew about, whether historic or contemporary to his time, and reconcile them into one dating system.
 This endeavour sounds easy by today’s standards, but was a massive undertaking during his time.